enkidevs/curriculum/JavaScript/Node/quirks/process-env-performance.md

 // 8080
 ```

 Note `process.env` is a special object which gets the values through the unix `environ` system variable.
+It's also considered a **live** object, because at any point during runtime it will express the live values of *environmental variables* (although changed since boot time).

 Having lots of calls to this object, which are expensive, throughout your project, might show up in its performance.

 If your application **doesn't rely** on *live* environmental variables edits there is a simple hack to overcome some performance issues.
 You can simply replace the live object with a *plain JavaScript* one:
 ```js